 We may classify the main evidence into two sorts, (i) experimental and (ii) spontaneous.
 The other evidence may be considered separately.

-The experimental evidence is based on age-regression.
-Under hypnosis a subject can recall or relive his past experiences.
-With regard to this life when regressed to age six, for instance, the subject would behave, write and talk as he or she did at that time and recall the past experiences, which it may not be possible to recall by normal means.
+The experimental evidence is based on age regression.
+Under hypnosis, a subject can recall or relive his past experiences.
+With regard to this life when regressed to age six, for instance, the subject would behave, write and talk as he or she did at that time and recall past experiences, which it may not be possible to recall by normal means.
 The handwriting and the memories could be independently checked.
 Such experiments have convinced psychologists and psychiatrists today that the authentic buried memories of one’s childhood experiences, which cannot be called to mind in normal consciousness, can be unearthed by hypnosis.

-In another case, a thirty year old was hypnotized and regressed to a level of about oneyear of age on a chair arranged in such a way that with the release of a latch it would fall back into a horizontal position.
+In another case, a thirty-year-old was hypnotized and regressed to a level of about one year of age on a chair arranged in such a way that with the release of a latch, it would fall back into a horizontal position.
 When the latch was released the behaviour elicited was not that of an adult but of a child.
 An adult, it is said, would quite involuntarily extend both arms and legs in an effort to maintain balance.
 Since the subject made no movement of the limbs but screamed in fright and fell backward with the chair, urinating in the process.
 Eysenck comments.
 ‘It is unlikely that such behaviour is simply due to playacting’.
-Intelligence and achievements tests have been used to assess the nature of the behaviour of regressed subjects and it has been found that ‘people tend to behave on tests of this type in a manner roughly appropriate to the given age.’
+Intelligence and achievement tests have been used to assess the nature of the behaviour of regressed subjects and it has been found that ‘people tend to behave on tests of this type in a manner roughly appropriate to the given age.’
 Eysenck’s observations with regard to the possibility of faking such behaviour, are as follows: ‘Such reactions, of course, could easily be faked, but it has been shown that when, for instance, the eye movements of subjects are photographed, a considerable lack of ocular co-ordination and stability is found when regression to a relatively young age occurs.
 Such physiological phenomena are characteristic of young children and are difficult, if not impossible, to produce voluntarily.

 A remarkable fact is that the psychological experiences had when the physiological condition of the body was different, are re-enacted.

 To quote Eysenck again: Even more impressive is another case of a subject who had a colloid cyst removed from the floor of the third ventricle.
 Prior to this removal, the subject had been suffering from blindness in the left half of the right eye.
-After the operation, vision had become normal, but when the subject was regressed to a time shortly before the operation, the visual defect again reappeared during the regression.
+After the operation, the vision had become normal, but when the subject regressed to a time shortly before the operation, the visual defect again reappeared during the regression.
 The expected physiological reaction is not only appropriate to the age but reflects the physiological condition of the body at the time.

 In the light of the experimental evidence, Eysenck concludes: ‘Experiments such as those described in some detail above, leave little doubt that there is a substantial amount of truth in the hypothesis that age regression does, in fact, take place, and that memories can be recovered which most people would think had been completely lost’.
 This is the consensus of opinion among orthodox psychologists today.